flatmapit/hl7-view/README.md

 ## Usage

-1. Open `index.html` in a web browser
+1. Open `index.html` in a web browser (or use the [live site](https://flatmapit.github.io/hl7-view/))
 2. Paste an HL7 message into the input field
 3. Click "Parse Message" to parse the message and extract documents
-4. View segments in the results panel
+4. View segments in the results panel - click any segment to see detailed field information with HL7 field names
+5. Use copy icons to copy segments or individual fields to clipboard
-5. View or download extracted documents from the documents section
+6. View or download extracted documents from the documents section
+7. Use "Open in HL7 Spy" button to download the message for analysis in HL7 Spy

 ## Features

-- Parse HL7 messages and display segments
+- Parse HL7 messages and display segments with field names
 - Extract embedded documents from OBX segments
 - Support for multiple file types:
   - **Images**: JPEG, PNG, GIF, TIFF, SVG